drpicox/drpicox.github.io/_entries/talks/lectures/mrom-highschool-to-university-and-work.md

 Presentation mostly in Catalan.

-This presentation was given in February 2017 at the Bernat el Ferrer Molins de Rei High School.
+This presentation was given in March 2017 at the Bernat el Ferrer Molins de Rei High School.
 Public were the students of that highschool and I shown the path that they can follow to the university and later the responsability of beeing a programming professinal.
 The original version has animated gifs, most of them from [giphy.com](http://giphy.com){:target="_blank"}.